Palak Paneer is a rich and creamy spinach curry with Indian cottage cheese with indian spices.

 ‘Palak‘ means Spinach and ‘paneer‘ is indian cottage cheese that is made by curdling the diary.
 I will be posting a recipe on how to make paneer at home soon.

-How to make Palak Paneer ?
+How is Palak Paneer prepared ?

-To fry or not fry the paneer pieces.
-Its a personal choices if you ask me.
+To fry or not fry the paneer pieces? – Its a personal choices if you ask me.
 It also depends on my mood or what I am serving it with.
-Sometimes Paneer is golden fried on a pan and then added to the curry.
+Sometimes, Paneer is golden fried on a pan and then added to the curry.
 This looks beautiful, but also taste wise adds no difference except a few extra calories from frying so you can totally not do that.
 I like to add softened paneer pieces directly to the curry.